guilhermegules/sandbox/data-structures/README.md

 - Run `gradle wrapper` to generate gradle-wrapper

 1. Array
-    - Simpler structure, called of inline structure
+    - Simpler structure, called of inline structure;
-    - Use indexes for a handle with positions
+    - Use indexes to handle positions;
-    - In Java Arrays need to use predetermined positions number
+    - In Java, Arrays need to use predetermined positions number.
 2. LinkedList
-   - Data structure which knows what the next element
+   - Data structure which knows what the next element;
    - This list we name the Linked List.
-The difference between it and the Vector is that these elements are next to each other in memory, while in the Linked list they are in different places, but one points to the other indicating the next.
+The difference between it and the Vector is that these elements are next to each other in memory, while in the Linked list they are in different places;
+     but one points to the other indicating the next;
    - ![](./images/linked-list.png)
    - Double linked list, it's a way to get more performance on our linked list with a double linked list we can get the previous cell too, so we can do operations more easily.